APTA Learning Center

 And on the commercial payer front, you’ll receive regular roundups of significant updates to private payer policies, including changes at both national and regional levels.

-Please note: CEUs are not currently available for Ohio, but the application for CEUs will be submitted closer to the webinar date.
-If approved, this course would be eligible for CEU credit (1 contact hour).
+Please note: CEUs will be approved closer to the live date this course, which would be eligible for CEU credit (1 contact hours).

 Andrew Amari, JD